artem92/SimpleForum/README.txt

-This is a piece of code created by melhior
-And this is code prepared and edited by artem92
+And this is all melhior code